-M.A. candidates undertake their first year of study with the assistance of an interim adviser (typically the faculty member to whom the student is assigned as a graduate assistant) appointed by the Graduate Officer.

-The Graduate School at Penn State requires that all M.A. candidates meet with their advisers prior to each registration for the purpose of discussing the candidates' progress toward their degrees.
+M.A. candidates undertake their first year of study with the assistance of an interim adviser.
+This will be a faculty member to whom the student is assigned as a graduate assistant, appointed by the Criminology Program's Director of Graduate Studies (or "DGS").
+Advisors are reassigned each year and thus may change over the course of time in the program.
+M.A. candidates should meet with advisers prior to each registration for the purpose of discussing progress toward degree.